 Harvard University and the Harvard Graduate School of Education have no financial interest in which supplemental loan you choose to borrow.
 You may review the Harvard University Student Loan Code of Conduct (139KB PDF) for additional information.

 Students can begin applying for supplemental loans in mid-June for the upcoming academic year.
-Most students apply for supplemental loans between mid-June and July 31.
+Most students apply for supplemental loans between late May and early July.

 Supplemental Loan Programs